johnhamelink/exrm_deb/README.md

 ## Usage

-You can build a db at the same time as building a release by adding the --deb option to release.
+You can build a deb at the same time as building a release by adding the --deb option to release.

 ```bash
 mix release --deb